tawneeh/currency-exchanger/README.md

 ## Known Bugs

-This application has no known bugs.
+This application is not yet fully functional.

 ## Support and contact details